emilsto/visma-task/README.md

 ## Challenges and improvements

 One challenge with the implementation is that the validation of the keys and values based on the path is done with a switch statement, making the code a bit repetitive and difficult to maintain.
-I really struggled with this part of the implementation, and took it actually took most of my time.
+I really struggled with this part of the implementation, and it actually took most of my time.
 I stuck with the switch statement because I couldn't think of a better way to do it, and my time was running out.
 I tried to make one loop that would validate the keys and values based on the path and pre-defined valid keys (See the validKeys variable in class UriParser).
 Something like this could be simpler and more maintainable, but I couldn't get it to work.

 The program also does not take into account the order of the keys and values, nor does it check if the parameters are given multiple times.
 These things could be also implemented and would make the program more robust.